Full-Spine Decompression

 A: Absolutely.
 Manual full-spine decompression pairs very well with soft tissue therapy, stability training, and corrective exercise.
 These techniques help relax tight muscles, reinforce alignment, and strengthen your foundation so the adjustments hold longer and feel more natural.

-Q: Is it safe for everyone?
+Q: Is full-spine decompression safe for everyone?

 Q: How should I feel afterward?